 Our research will support New Zealand’s goal for ‘net zero’ carbon emissions by 2050 by exploring new materials that will catch CO₂ and decarbonise the energy sector.

-See here for the full list of PhD Scholarships available in Catalytic Architectures funded by the MacDiarmid Institute and how to apply.
+Full list of PhD scholarships available in Catalytic Architectures funded by the MacDiarmid Institute and how to apply.

 News Article